epfl-ada/ada-2020-project-milestone-p3-p3_pia/README.md

 - Detect patterns in global air traffic.
 - Describe the network of airports.
 - Find the most visited destinations by country.
-- See if there is a conection between friends and visited countries.
+- See if there is a connection between friends and visited countries.
 - Check if it is possible to predict home areas based on travel patterns.

 **Proposed datasets**<br>